10 Reasons Your Chicken is Shaking its Head

 We finish the list with two other terrible viral diseases that you hopefully will never have to encounter in your life.
 They come with a lot more symptoms than a chicken shaking its head.

 Marek’s disease is a widespread global disease caused by the herpes virus.
-Worldwide vaccination has been successful over the years, but recently some severe virus strains succeeded in beating the vaccines and caused outbreaks.
+Worldwide vaccination has been successful over the years, but some severe virus strains recently beat the vaccines and caused outbreaks.

 We have an in-depth article on the symptoms and dangers of Marek’s disease virus.
 We go in-depth on the latent and lytic replication stages of the virus.